Public Record Resources

 Information here is from the Hillsborough County PMG (Planning Growth Management) Store.

-Highlights of official communications between Hillsborough County Planning staff and the project developers, obtained via public records request (Chapter 119, F.S.).
+Initial Highlights (prior to withdrawal) of official communications between Hillsborough County Planning staff and the project developers, obtained via public records request (Chapter 119, F.S.).
 They are shown here in chronological order.

 1. The Initial Warning: Alcohol Sales & Church Proximity (March 6, 2026)